 A third and probably the most serious type of auto theft is carjacking.
 Unlike, generic auto theft in which no physical force against the owner is used, carjacking requires force to be used against the owner at the time the vehicle is stolen.
 As defined by N.J.S.A.
 2C:15-2, carjacking is the taking or attempted taking of an automobile, either by infliction or use of bodily force to obtain control of the vehicle, threats, the defendant committed a first or second degree crime during the course of obtaining control of the vehicle, or the defendant took the car while occupants remained in the vehicle.
 Carjacking is a 1st degree offense and a conviction will result in a prison sentence between 10 and 30 years.

 If you were charged with joyriding, carjacking or any auto theft crime in between, choosing the right attorney is crucial to your defense.
 At LS&P Lawyers our criminal defense attorneys have a wealth of experience representing individuals charged with theft crimes.
 We don’t just show up to court, we actively advocate on your behalf and challenge each and every piece of the state’s evidence against you.
 No stone will go unturned.
-Call us – anytime – to schedule a free initial consultation.
+Call us – anytime – to schedule an initial consultation.